saiganesh2006/ODD23-24-WT-JavaScript/README.md

 ## Step-2:
 HTML Body Content:
-Display the title of the calculator using <h2>.Input, Button, and Result Display:Create a label and input field for entering a number.Include a button to trigger the factorial calculation.Display labels for the result and create a container for showing the result.
+Display the title of the calculator using.Input, Button, and Result Display:Create a label and input field for entering a number.Include a button to trigger the factorial calculation.Display labels for the result and create a container for showing the result.

 ## Step-3:
 JavaScript Function: